 Beyond the nightmares of delivering the bandwidth needed to accommodate every device, BYOD programs bring with them the ever-looming threat of potentially massive data breaches and ransomware attacks.

-The city of Baltimore experienced the damage of malware first hand when cybercriminals held some of the city’s main operations ransom for $76,000 in bitcoin.
+The city of Baltimore experienced the damage of malware first hand when cybercriminals held some of the city’s crucial operations ransom for $76,000 in bitcoin.
 When the mayor refused to pay, the cybercriminals maintained control, and “the attack ultimately cost the city an estimated $18.2 million.”

 These security risks and the amount of time it takes to implement a program are just a part of the reason why many companies don’t already have a BYOD program in place.
 But with the proliferation of smart devices in the workplace, having one might help your employees be more productive.